-As of Fall 2020, all students will receive funding equivalent to their tuition plus $17,500 CAD for three years.
-Students are responsible for paying all other student fees (student society fees, student services charges, copyright fee, dental insurance, health insurance, etc.).
+For the past several years, all students have received guaranteed funding equivalent to their tuition plus $17,500 CAD for three years.
+Students are responsible for paying all other student fees besides tuition (student society fees, student services charges, copyright fee, dental insurance, health insurance, etc.).
 That funding amount is subject to reduction in the event the student secures external funding.
 We are designing our funding package for students entering in 2021-22 to strengthen it; we do not anticipate significant changes or any diminution in overall support.

 Master's students should also look into the McCall MacBain Scholarships, which are destined for Master's Programs at McGill University.